OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 Dynamic coloring computes the derivative colors at runtime, shortly after the driver begins the optimization.
 This has the advantage of simplicity and robustness to changes in the model, but adds the cost of the coloring computation to the run time of the optimization.
-Generally, however, this cost will be small unless your total jacobian is very large.
+Generally, however, this cost will be small relative to the cost of the full optimization unless your total jacobian is very large.

 Activating dynamic coloring is simple.
 Just call the `declare_coloring` function on the driver.
 For example: